 Jeju attractions map

 You should know that it is advisable to rent a car in Jeju to get around the island, at the end of this article we will tell you how we did it.
-We leave you with the things to do in Jeju map.
+Below you can check the best things to do in Jeju map.
 We know first-hand that it will be of great help to you in planning your visit to the island.
-Now let’s get to the must-do’s of Jeju!
+We would have shared with you an interactive Google map, but as you may know, it doesn’t work in South Korea.
+To get around Jeju you will have to use Naver map or Maps.me.
+Now let’s get to the must-see places in Jeju!

 1. Jeju island beach: Hamdeok